 Plasmolysis is the shrinking of protoplasm away from the cell wall of a plant or bacterium.
 The protoplasmic shrinking is often due to water loss via exosmosis, thereby resulting in gaps between the cell wall and the plasma membrane.
 There are two types of plasmolysis: concave plasmolysis and convex plasmolysis.
 In concave plasmolysis, the contraction of the protoplasm and the plasma membrane resulted in concave pockets.
 There are still points of attachment between the cell wall and the protoplasm.
 Thus, the condition can still be reversed with a hypotonic solution.
 Convex plasmolysis is a type of plasmolysis that is irreversible.
 In this case, the plasmolyzed cell is a spherical protoplast that completely detaches from the cell wall.

-Plasmolysis definition in biology is the contraction of the cell due to protoplast shrinking upon exposure to a hypertonic solution.
+Plasmolysis is the contraction of the cell due to protoplast shrinking upon exposure to a hypertonic solution.
 In animal cells, the equivalent condition is termed crenation.
-Similarly, the plant and the animal cells lose water as water molecules diffuse to its concentration gradient.
-In animal cells though, the net efflux of water results in the cells appearing wrinkled.
-The plant cells, due to the presence of the cell wall, do not appear wrinkled.
-Rather, they form concave pockets as in the case of concave plasmolysis or they form a full sphere in the case of convex plasmolysis.
+Similarly, the plant and the animal cells lose water as water molecules diffuse to their concentration gradient.

 The term plasmolysis comes from plasm(a), meaning “matrix” – and lysis, meaning “a loosening”.